 After a dream of her kindred father Dan George, Nash became involved with the Endangered Animal Sanctuary (EAS) an alleged shelter for exotic smuggled animals.
 She organized a fund raiser at the Diamond Club where Colin Linden and Second City actors performed to raise money.
 Tom Cochrane gifted a Gibson guitar Nash would later use on her Juno Nominated CD.
 Nash also filmed a music video, “Double or Nothin” to raise awareness about EAS featuring the tigers Rocky and Balboa.
 Most people including music artists and the industry were not interested in animal or environmental rights at that time.
 Nash was a pioneer and met with much chagrin and criticism.
 Much Music refused to play the video.

-In 1991 Nash moved to Los Angeles continuing to perform and also taught black and Hispanic children the roots of the blues on harmonica.
+In 1991 Nash travelled to the U.S. continuing to perform and also taught black and Hispanic children the roots of the blues on harmonica in south central LA.
 It was here she recorded RED SKY RISING in 1993.
 The critically-acclaimed album was nominated for a JUNO award in 1994 and caused much controversy when adoptive brother Leonard George accused her of ‘stealing’ a song on the Peter Gzowski show where both were being interviewed even though Nash had credited “The Prayer Song” to the Chief Dan George Foundation.
 This scandal made national headlines and would take several years to uncover the truth behind the real origin of The Prayer Song.
 The song is no longer attributed to the Chief Dan George Foundation and is in the Public Domain.
 Nash still considers Leonard a brother.

 Nash traveled extensively during the 90’s to native reservations and cities playing coffee houses and venues and the legendary 3rd Street Promenade in Santa Monica where she shared corners with Jewel and Marilyn Manson.
 She wrote the music for the biker movie “Girl Gone Bad” and worked with Martin Sheen and Ron Taylor, (Children Helping Poor and Homeless People) with the homeless and street veterans.
 She also began to shelter homeless animals and assist at Save-A Life Adoptions, an animal rescue organization.